 How To Use PHP In Visual Studio Code

-If you are new to VSCode, then check out my how to install visual studio code on mac.
+If you are new to VSCode, check out how to install visual studio code on mac.
 That guide will help you to set up the VSCode in your Mac.

 How To Use PHP In Visual Studio Code

-By default, Visual Studio Code comes with the PHP Support, but you can also install the PHP language extensions available on VS Code Marketplace.
-You can search for the PHP extensions from within the VS Code in the Extensions view (⇧⌘X) then you can select the extensions using drop-down list by typing php.
+By default, Visual Studio Code comes with PHP Support, but you can also install the PHP language extensions available on VS Code Marketplace.
+You can search for the PHP extensions from within the VS Code in the Extensions view (⇧⌘X), then you can select the extensions using a drop-down list by typing php.
 But first, check your PHP version using the following command.

 brew upgrade php